Earth Similarity Index (ESI)

 The Earth Similarity Index (ESI), or the "easy scale," is an open multiparameter measure of Earth-likeness for solar or extrasolar planets as a number between zero (no similarity) and one (identical to Earth) (Schulze-Makuch et al., 2011).
 Similarity measures are used in many fields to solve many pattern recognition problems such as classification, clustering, and retrieval problems (Cha, 2007).
-The ESI can be used to prioritize exoplanets observations, perform statistical assessments and develop planetary classifications.
-It is used as a way to sort the objects of interest of the Habitable Exoplanets Catalog.
-The basic ESI expression is
+The ESI can be used to simplify planet comparisons, identify planets of interest from large databases, prioritize follow-up observations, and perform statistical analyses on the occurrence of Earth-like planets.